 Written and Directed By: Clara Stern

-Breaking the Ice is disconnected from its marketing – you shouldn’t go into this thinking that it is a kind of queer sports movie, because it really isn’t.
+Don’t go into this thinking that it is a kind of hard core sports movie, because it really isn’t.
 This is a quiet, emotional character study that attempts to illuminate the world of a young person and her struggles with familial drama, anxiety, personal ambition, and gender dysphoria.

 Sounds heavy?
 Well, it is at times, but at other moments it is joyous, triumphant and just downright silly, which mirrors nicely what this kind of journey towards self-discovery really is.